About This Listing

 Chiquibul Ranch is a working ranch of 175 acres.
 The home itself is built among ancient Mayan house mounds.
 The house is a large, airy, 55ft. x 32.5 ft. elevated hardwood home with an artisan thatch roof, a veranda running along 3 sides, mahogany floors and ceramic-tiled bathroom and kitchen floors.
-The interior includes: Master Bedroom with one queen, Bathroom with shower, Loft with one double and two twins, and Open Living Area of Kitchen, Dining, and Living Space.
+The interior includes: Master Bedroom with 1 queen, Bathroom with shower, Loft with 1 double and 2 twins, and Open Living Area of Kitchen, Dining, and Living Space.
 The master bedroom and bathroom are fully enclosed rooms, while the rest of the space is exposed to the beauty of the hand-crafted thatch roof.
 The beautiful entrance to the property includes teak and mahogany crops on both sides of the gated driveway, with coconut, royal palm trees, and hibiscus lining the driveway up to the base of the valley where the main home and the manager's home reside.
 The groomed grounds have mango, sour sap, coconut, orange and cashew trees along with smaller flowering trees and shrubs such as flamboyant, copper, ginger and birds-of-paradise.

 Surrounding the groomed grounds is high jungle vegetation, which provides for a wide and abundant variety of birds and animals of the Mesoamerican Biological Corrider.
 I have personally seen the following animals on my property: gray fox, ocelot, agouti, gibnut, coatimundi, green parrot, chachalaca, iguana, boa constrictor, peccary, tarantula, giant toad, scorpion, mice, bats and many varieties of butterflies and birds, including the Blue Morpho.
 One guest saw 65 varieties of birds during her stay, most from the veranda.

-- Turkish towels
+- Luxurious towels